15 Must-Have Cricut Maker Accessories (for the Original, Maker 3 & Maker 4!)

 #8.
 Brayer & Remover Tools

-The brayer helps you smooth the fabric down on the mat to remove any wrinkles or air bubbles.
-You can use it to help smooth down other materials to your mat too, like cardstock or vinyl.
+The brayer helps you smooth fabric down on the mat to remove any wrinkles or air bubbles.
+And it works just as well for cardstock or vinyl, too.

-This Basic Tool Kit is a must for weeding vinyl and carefully removing paper or cardstock from your mats.
+The Essential Tool Set is a must for weeding vinyl and carefully removing paper or cardstock from your mats, and it comes with a bunch of handy tools.

-I find myself using these tools for just about everything, even when I’m not using my Cricut Maker!
+I find myself using these tools for all sorts of stuff around my house, even when I’m not using my Cricut.

 #10.
 XL Scraper